 Better user experience and SEO

 With each stage of the specific eCommerce marketing funnel optimized, you’ll improve the user experience.
-If you don’t know, the length of time a customer stays on your website plus the click-through rate, which are boosted by an excellent customer experience, will make your SEO score soar.
-As a consequence, your website will be appreciated by search engines like Google in terms of content (useful for users or not) and put up at high rankings for customers to find easier.
+If you don’t know, the length of time a customer stays on your website plus the click-through rate, which is boosted by an excellent customer experience, will make your SEO score soar.
+As a consequence, your website will be appreciated by search engines like Google in terms of content (useful for users or not) and put up at high rankings for customers to find easily.

 Revenue growth

 The increase in conversion rate every day means that the number of your customers closing orders is increasing.
 It resulted in significant revenue growth.
 More importantly, when customers are satisfied with their experience in your eCommerce store, they will visit to buy again when the need arises.
-That said, besides the short-term goal of increasing conversions and revenue, the eCommerce marketing funnel also helps you achieve a larger, longer-term goal – creating a loyal customer base.

-4 Stages of an eCommerce marketing funnel
+5 Stages of an eCommerce marketing funnel

 Awareness